SAP-samples/abap-platform-rap630/README.md

 ## Exercises

-In the _Getting Started_ section you will generate
+In the _Getting Started_ section you will learn what needs to be perpared in order to work through this script.
-- two exercise packages and
-- an extensible managed Business Object (BO) with one entity _Shop_ with generic transactional behavior - i.e. CRUD: Create, Read, Update, and Delete.

 The first aspect of developer extensibility is how to use RAP business objects that have been C1-released by SAP or SAP partners for the use in ABAP Cloud development.